 1. Dracaena Janet Craig

-Dracaena Janet Craig is known for its elegant, dark green leaves and air-purifying properties.
+Dracaena Janet Craig is an older variety that is having a comeback.
+It is known for its elegant, dark green leaves and air-purifying properties.
 It is a low-maintenance option that adds a touch of elegance to any room or indoor space.

 2. Bambino Fiddle Leaf Fig (Ficus Lyrata Bambino)

 The Bambino Fiddle Leaf Fig prefers moist soil, not wet.
-Allow the top 2-3 inches of soil to dry before rewatering and do not be alarmed if you notice hard water marks appearing as white residue on the leaves.
+Allow the top 5-7 cm (2-3 inches) of soil to dry before rewatering, and do not be alarmed if you notice hard-water marks as white residue on the leaves.
 This is simply the buildup of chemicals found in tap water.
 You may opt for filtered or distilled water.

 3. White Bird of Paradise (Strelitzia Nicolai)

 Native to subtropical South Africa, the White Bird of Paradise graces our spaces with glossy, long, broad leaves towering to great heights, playfully hanging like birds in flight.
-A royal plant, if there ever was one, it received its scientific name, Strelitzia nicolai, from Her Highness Queen Charlotte of Mecklenburg-Strelitz of England—lover of botany and the arts.
-White Bird of Paradise grows best in a space with bright direct light, where the sunlight streams inside directly, and can also adapt to spaces with bright indirect light, where the sun rays are diffused.
-Avoid placing it in spaces with low light or spaces without natural sunlight.
+A royal plant, if there ever was one, received its scientific name, Strelitzia nicolai, from Her Highness Queen Charlotte of Mecklenburg-Strelitz of England, lover of botany and the arts.
+White Bird of Paradise grows best in spaces with bright, direct light, where sunlight streams in, and can also adapt to bright indirect light, where sunlight is diffused.
+Avoid placing it in low-light areas or areas without natural sunlight.

-On your houseplants' first few days at home, you may notice one or two leaves turning yellow or dying; this is not cause for concern.
-Simply cut the leaves, and new, better-adjusted leaves will grow.
+In your houseplants' first few days at home, you may notice one or two leaves turning yellow or dying; this is not cause for concern.
+Cut the leaves, and new, better-adjusted leaves will grow.
 As new leaves grow, older ones may turn yellow and die.
 This is a natural cycle of plants; old leaves die to make way for new, healthy growth.

 4. Ficus Audrey (Ficus Benghalensis)

 Ficus Audrey is India's national tree.
-In its natural habitat, the canopy can cover a large area and provide excellent shade in the warm climate.
-The Ficus Audrey, like most Ficus trees, prefers to be in an area with plenty of bright, indirect, or direct sunlight.
-This plant will need to be acclimated to long periods of direct sunlight and will not tolerate low light.
-Ideally, place Audrey directly in an eastern-facing window, or a few feet away from a southern or western-facing window.
+In its natural habitat, the canopy can cover a large area and provide excellent shade in a warm climate.
+The Ficus Audrey, like most Ficus trees, prefers bright, indirect, or direct sunlight.
+This plant requires acclimation to long periods of direct sunlight and does not tolerate low light.
+Ideally, place Audrey directly in an eastern-facing window, or within a few feet of a southern- or western-facing window.

 5. Swiss Cheese Plant (Monstera Deliciosa)

-Years can go by, but one thing is certain—the Monstera deliciosa houseplant will never not be trending within houseplants.
-Also known as the Swiss Cheese Plant, with its unique, holey leaves, this houseplant is easy to care for and adds visual interest to any space.
+Years can go by, but one thing is sure: the Monstera Deliciosa houseplant will not be missing in the trend within houseplants.
+Also known as the Swiss Cheese Plant, this houseplant features unique, holey leaves and is easy to care for, adding visual interest to any space.
 It's an ideal choice for those wanting a touch of the tropics without the fuss.

 6. Jade Plant (Crassula Ovata)

 The jade plant isn't just a plant; it's a symbol of luck and good fortune.
 Its compatibility with midcentury aesthetics makes it a stylish choice for home decorators.
 It's a popular houseplant with simple indoor care requirements and a very long lifespan of up to 70 years with the proper care.
-This plant is slow-growing—gaining only about five centimeters (two inches) of height per year, but it can reach a total height between 0.9-1.8 meters (three and six feet).
+This plant is slow-growing, gaining only about 5 cm (2 inches) in height per year, but it can reach a height of 90-180 cm (3-6 ft).

 There's also a list of plants that'll give you good luck and fortune.
 Read more about them in the article about the Best 12 Plants That Give Good Luck and Fortune.